UKCA for electrical appliances done right

 Do products that are only covered by the Low Voltage and EMC Directive now have to bear the UKCA mark when sold in the UK, or will the CE mark continue to be recognised in this case?

-Yes, electrical devices covered by EMC directives and low-voltage devices must be marked with an UKCA mark and generally do not require the approved body as for the CE marking.
-All products can be declared themselves, except for radios for which there is no standard for regulation or for which manufacturers have not applied.
-Radio equipment therefore requires the approved notified body for the UKCA marking.
-CE marking of products will be accepted in the UK until the end of 2021.
-As of January 1, 2021, the UKCA marking will replace the CE marking on products marketed in the UK (UK) such as Wales, England and Scotland.
-The UKCA marking is required for goods such as EMC, low voltage and radio equipment that are subject to similar legislation on the UK market to EU regulations/directives requiring CE marking.
-In addition, the UK-based notified EU bodies lost their status on 1 January 2021.
-The EU certificates issued by these notified bodies will be transferred to the notified body of the EU-27 on 31 December 2020 to ensure their continued validity.
+Yes, electrical equipment that falls under the scope of EMC directives and low voltage equipment must be UKCA marked and generally does not require the approved body as with CE marking.
+All products can be self-declared, with the exception of radio equipment for which there is no standard for regulation or which has not been applied by manufacturers.
+Radio equipment therefore requires the approved Notified Body for UKCA marking.
+CE marking of products will continue to be accepted in the UK indefinitely due to the currently suspended deadline.
+From 1 January 2021, the UKCA marking will replace the CE marking on products placed on the market in GB (Great Britain) such as Wales, England and Scotland.
+UKCA marking is required for goods such as EMC, low voltage and radio equipment that are subject to similar legislation in the UK market as EU regulations/directives that require CE marking.
+In addition, EU Notified Bodies based in the UK lost their status on 1 January 2021.
+The EU certificates issued by these notified bodies were transferred to the EU-27 notified body on 31 December 2020 to ensure their continued validity.

 Are the regulations for UKCA for electronic products stricter than for CE?